 Waterhouse, Keith (1929-2009), British novelist, journalist, and TV scenarist.
 Nabokov read and enjoyed his novel Jubb (1963).
 Peter Lubin reported that when he met Nabokov in 1964 and asked what he was currently reading, Nabokov replied he was reading Jubb and liking it: see Brian Boyd, VNAY 483.

 Wilbur, Richard Purby (1921-2017), American poet.
-He was among Nabokov’s favourite contemporary writers.
+He was among Nabokov’s favourite contemporary poets.
 Nabokov had first met Wilbur at Harvard in 1952 and later at Cornell during a course of poetry reading (VNAY 215).
 Later, from an interview with The New York Times (1969), VN singled out Wilbur’s Complaint as an example of a recent poem that had given him “a spinal twinge which is the only valid reaction to a new piece of great poetry.”
 Wilbur’s precise imagery and his careful practice of rhyming and stanzaic patterns must have appealed to Nabokov at a time when interest in formal verse patterns was weakening.
 See Wilbur’s essays, such as “Poetry’s Debt to Poetry,” “The Bottles Become New, too” from his book, Responses: Prose Pieces and The Catbird's Song: Prose Pieces.

 Wilson, Edmund (1895-1972), American Scholar and author of several books.
 At a certain point of time, he held a commanding intellectual presence in the American literary scene and was Nabokov’s onetime friend and advisor.
 As Robert Alter writes: “when Nabokov came to this country in 1940, Wilson could generously take him up as a protégé and a friend, seeing in him a talented new English writer with an exotic cultural and linguistic background.”
 Nabokov read several of his books in course of their productive and steady friendship (1940s was a luminous decade of their camaraderie) and wrote nice things about them privately.
 Even while criticizing some parts, Nabokov would always focus on the positives unless of course, they interfered with his fundamental beliefs.
 Their “natural intercourse”, affinities and disagreements are always entertaining, their correspondence roughly resemble and have the same function (as a break from meticulous fiction writing) as Flaubert’s resplendent letters to Louise Colet or to George Sand.
 Their public disagreement over the Pushkin translation in retrospect seems somewhat inevitable, given their wildly divergent mindsets, and Wilson’s general undervaluing of Nabokov’s literary gifts.
 However, it is especially sad to see Wilson misreading Nabokov’s well-meant intentions from the very last letter of 1971: “A few days ago I had the occasion to reread the whole batch of our correspondence.
 It was such a pleasure to feel again the warmth of your many kindness, the various thrills of our friendship, that constant excitement of art and intellectual discovery.”
 To which Wilson sarcastically retorts to another friend: “Nabokov has suddenly written me a letter telling me that he values my friendship and that all has been forgiven.
 He has been told that I have been ill, and it always makes him cheerful to think that his friends are in bad shape.”
 This led to an ultimate split, culminating in Wilson's Upstate, which lasted till Wilson’s death.
 For specific remarks by Nabokov on Wilson's works, see The Nabokov-Wilson Letters in particular and unless mentioned otherwise: To the Finland Station, a classic study concerning the origins of Marxism (Letter 6, 1940); The Boys in the Back Room, essay collection (Letter 21, 1941); The Wound and the Bow from Nabokov’s lecture on Bleak House (also Letter No.164 from 1947); Poems from Note-Books of Night (Letter 57, 1942); on the Novel I thought of Daisy (Letter 106, 1944); Europe without Baedeker, travelogue and essays (Letter 127, 1945 and Letter 171, 1948); the Novel Memoirs of Hecate County (Letter 140, 1946); The Triple Thinkers, essay collection (Letter 190, 1949); The Shores of Light: A Literary Chronicle, essay collection (Letter 251, 1952); A Piece of Mind: Reflections at Sixty, essay collection (Letter 283, 1956); The American Earthquake, essay collection (Letter 301, 1958).
 For further discussion, refer to Simon Karlinsky’s Introduction to The Nabokov-Wilson Letters.